 Analyzing Royal Caribbean Gr's Unusual Options Activity

-Royal Caribbean Gr (NYSE:RCL) shares experienced unusual options activity on Friday.
-The stock price moved down to $73.85 following the option alert.
+Shares of Royal Caribbean Gr (NYSE:RCL) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $69.32.

 - Sentiment: BULLISH